Slovenia in brief

 Solid innovation environment and performance

-Slovenia’s innovation environment and performance are solid.
-According to the European Innovation Scoreboard 2018, Slovenia ranks among strong innovators like Germany, France, Ireland, Belgium and Austria, with strengths of the innovation system seen in human resources, firm investments, and an innovation-friendly environment, including 100% tax relief on R&D expenditure.
+Slovenia's innovation environment and associated performance are solid.
+The European Innovation Scoreboard 2019 ranks Slovenia among moderate innovators like Portugal and the Czech Republic, with the innovation system’s strengths seen in human resources, business investments in R&D and ICT training.
+Slovenia is also an innovation-friendly environment, offering 100% tax relief on R&D expenditure.

 Slovenia is an award-winning tourist destination.
-The large number of awards received in 2018 confirm that Slovenia is a green, active and healthy destination.
-Some of these awards are:
+It is small, yet incredibly diverse.
+The large number of awards received in recent years confirm that Slovenia is a green, active and healthy destination.
+As a top destination in the area of sustainability, it was named winner of the Best of Europe category for 2020 Sustainable Destinations Award (ITB Berlin).

-The country’s great attractiveness creates buoyant tourism revenues.
-In 2018, revenues from exports of travel services were up by close to 12%.
+The country's great attractiveness ensures buoyant tourism revenues.
 Visitors come to Slovenia from around the globe.
-Tourists from Germany, Italy and Austria hold the biggest shares, followed by those from the Netherlands, Croatia, Hungary, the United Kingdom, Czechia and Serbia.
+Tourists from Germany, Italy and Austria hold the biggest shares, followed by those from the Netherlands, Croatia, Hungary, the United Kingdom, the Czech Republic and Serbia.
+In recent years, Slovenia has also been becoming increasingly popular among overseas guests.

 The main reference points